-Equation 3 quantifies the SD (σ_c) of the 16 consonant means (e_c) as a function of SNR where e is the grand mean.
-This is shown in Fig. 1C.
-The SD (measured in units of percent error) is >22% below -10 [dB SNR], and decreases to 13% for the quiet condition.
-Thus, despite the fact that the 16 consonant means follow the log-linear pattern predicted by the AI model, there is considerable across-consonant variability in error rates (13-22%).
-This large acrossconsonant SD, at every SNR, is notable; SNR is not the only factor driving listeners' errors.
-This contrasts with the prediction from the AI, which considers only the SNR (since it is based on average responses, not on individual consonants; see also Note 2 regarding definitions of the AI that include band importance).
-The results shown in Fig. 1 demonstrate that both SNR and acrossconsonant differences must be considered when describing listeners' errors.
+22% below -10 dB SNR, and decreases to 13% for the quiet condition.
+Thus, despite the fact that the 16 consonant means follow the log-linear pattern predicted by the AI model, there is considerable across-consonant variability in error rates (13%-22%).
+This large across-consonant SD, at every SNR, is notable; SNR is not the only factor driving listeners' errors.
+This contrasts with the prediction from the AI, which considers only the SNR (because it is based on average responses, not on individual consonants; see also Footnote 2 regarding definitions of the AI that include band importance).
+The results shown in Figure 1 demonstrate that both SNR and across-consonant differences must be considered when describing listeners' errors.